Skarfurinn/aur/doc/bootstrap.md

 ### Download the blockchain via BitTorrent

-Jeff Garzik, Bitcoin Core developer, offers an [torrent file](https://bitcointalk.org/index.php?topic=145386.0) for bootstrapping purposes that is updated often.
+Jeff Garzik, Auroracoin Core developer, offers an [torrent file](https://bitcointalk.org/index.php?topic=145386.0) for bootstrapping purposes that is updated often.
 BitTorrent is a protocol that speeds up the downloading of large files by using the other clients in the network.
 Examples of free and safe open source clients are [Deluge](http://deluge-torrent.org/) or [qBittorrent](http://www.qbittorrent.org/).
 A guide to installing and configuring the torrent clients can be found [here](http://dev.deluge-torrent.org/wiki/UserGuide) for Deluge and [here](http://qbforums.shiki.hu/) for qBittorrent.
 A further in-depth tutorial on BitTorrent can be found [here](http://www.howtogeek.com/howto/31846/bittorrent-for-beginners-how-get-started-downloading-torrents/).

 With the client installed we'll proceed to download the blockchain torrent file.
 Use the following magnet link: